worldbank/GEEST/docs/dev_notes/README.md

 ### Data Source and Preprocessing

-The primary data source was the building_footprints shapefile for the area of interest.
-Using the `Random Points in Polygon` tool, and specifying a minimum separation of 0.001 degrees, a set of random points was generated.
+The data sources used are the building_footprints and Adm2 shapefiles for the area of interest.
+The footprints accompany the example data and the Adm2 data was obtained from [HDX](https://data.humdata.org/dataset/cod-ab-lca?).

 ![Buildings with random points](img/7.png)